anemily-machina/isotropy_transformers/src/README.md

 ## cosine_improvement.py

-A demonstration of how our method improves the time it takes to computer the average cosine similarity between distinct pairs in a set of vectors.
+A demonstration of how our method improves the time it takes to compute the average cosine similarity between distinct pairs of vectors.
+If you disabile batching make sure you have enough memory to compute all the cosine similarities directly.
+AA^T

 ```
 usage: cosine_improvement.py [-h] [-ne NUMBER_EMB] [-es EMB_SIZE] [-i | --isotropic | --no-isotropic] [-ss SAMPLE_SIZE]